 \subsection{Ablation Results}

-\textbf{Generators.} We propose a novel generator that modifies the U-Net architecture by introducing an artifact-aware feedback mechanism (\cref{subsec:architecture_modules}).
-The feedback helps in avoiding artifacts in image-to-image translation tasks where huge amounts of training data might make the process of hallucinating details difficult.
-To test this hypothesis, we first replaced the original U-Net used in the SingleHDR(W)~\cite{le2023single} method with our U-Net generator.
-We see that this leads to improvements in all but one metrics as shown in \cref{tab:sub_table2}.
+\textbf{Generators:} We propose a novel generator that modifies the U-Net architecture by introducing an artifact-aware feedback mechanism (see \cref{subsec:architecture_modules}).
+The feedback helps in avoiding artifacts in image-to-image translation tasks, where a huge volume of training data might make the process of hallucinating details difficult.
+To test this hypothesis, we first replace the original U-Net used in the SingleHDR(W)~\cite{le2023single} method with our U-Net generator.
+We see that this leads to improvements in all but one metric (\ie, PSNR), as shown in \cref{tab:sub_table2}.
 The table also demonstrates the improvement in our model when we use the feedback U-Net instead of the original U-Net of SingleHDR(W). \cref{fig:ablation_u_net} illustrates the improvement in SingleHDR(W)~\cite{le2023single} when we use the proposed feedback U-Net instead of the original U-Net of SingleHDR(W).
-The original U-Net produces many artifacts in the output HDR images whereas our modified version with feedback reconstructs artifact-free HDR images. \cref{supsubsec:ablation_results} provides extensive ablation experiments for the proposed architecture and loss functions.
+The original U-Net produces many artifacts in the output HDR images whereas our modified version with feedback reconstructs artifact-free HDR images.